SAP-samples/cloud-workflow-samples/collaboration-sample/README.md

 ![Workflow Model](https://blogs.sap.com/wp-content/uploads/2018/05/WorkflowModel.jpg)

 ## Requirements
-1. SAP Cloud Platform Tenant -  If you do not have one, then you could get your hands on to [a free trial account](http://cloudplatform.sap.com/try.html).
+1. SAP BTP Tenant -  If you do not have one, then you could get your hands on to [a free trial account](https://account.hanatrial.ondemand.com/trial/#/home/trial).
-2. Active subscription to [SAP Cloud Platform Workflow](https://www.sap.com/developer/tutorials/cp-workflow-getting-started.html) in your SAP Cloud Platform tenant.
+2. Active subscription to [SAP Workflow Management](https://www.sap.com/developer/tutorials/cp-workflow-getting-started.html) in your SAP BTP tenant.
 3. [Enable Workflow feature](https://help.sap.com/viewer/f85276c5069a429fa37d1cd352785c25/Cloud/en-US/07adfa6d819a42e9966e63de1a654de4.html) in SAP WebIDE Full-Stack.
-4. Active subscription to Portal service and SAP WebIDE Full-Stack in your SAP Cloud Platform tenant.
+4. Active subscription to Portal service and SAP WebIDE Full-Stack in your SAP BTP tenant.
 5. Active subscription to SAP Jam service.
-The [SAP Jam Developer Edition](https://help.sap.com/viewer/u_collaboration_dev_help/b0d33e22661a44699b163baafb17c9d7.html) is available for free as part of SAP Cloud Platform trial account.
+The [SAP Jam Developer Edition](https://help.sap.com/viewer/u_collaboration_dev_help/b0d33e22661a44699b163baafb17c9d7.html) is available for free as part of SAP BTP trial account.
-6. The SAP Cloud Platform tenant and SAP Jam tenant should have the same identity provider (IdP).
+6. The SAP BTP tenant and SAP Jam tenant should have the same identity provider (IdP).
 In the trial account, SAP ID Service is the default IdP for both the accounts.
-In your factory account you could use SAP Cloud Platform Identify Authentication Service (IAS) as the IdP, but make sure that **User ID** is configured as the *Name ID attribute* for both SAP Jam and SAP Cloud Platform applications in SAP IAS.
+In your factory account you could use SAP Identify Authentication Service (IAS) as the IdP, but make sure that **User ID** is configured as the *Name ID attribute* for both SAP Jam and cloud applications in SAP IAS.

 ## Download and Installation
 - Download or clone the following content from the Git repository: